 A Specification That Cannot Be Met

-The specification found here is a good example of this issue.
+The attached specification is a good example of this issue.
 Here the specifier is requiring an “AASHTO M 288 Class 1”.
 However, the qualifier of “and weighs at least 15 oz/yd2” is added.
 It is important to note that AASHTO does not currently include ASTM D-5261 Mass Per Unit Area in its specification.
 However, we can determine a weight.
 An AASHTO Class 1 nonwoven has a tensile strength of 205 pounds.
-A typical weight for a 205-pound nonwoven is 8 oz/sy2.
+A typical weight for a 205 pound nonwoven is 8 oz/sy2.

 A second issue arises because a 15 oz/sy2 nonwoven is not a standard product.
 The closest standard product is a typical 16 oz/sy2.
 The chart below compares the physical and hydraulic properties of a typical 16 oz nonwoven with an AASHTO Class 1 nonwoven.
 While the 16 oz will surpass the strength requirements of AASHTO Class 1, notice what happens to the hydraulic properties:

 |PROPERTY||TEST METHOD||16 oz/yd2||AASHTO CLASS 1|